Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-1/labs/express-lab-1.md

 ### Make sure you shut down your previous app

-1. be sure to have `control c` your previous app if you were running one before starting this new activity
+1. Be sure to have `control c` your previous app if you were running one before starting this new activity

 <br>
 <br>